stanford-crfm/levanter/docs/Blog-Post.md

 will produce the exact same result, even in the presence of preemption and restarts.

-# Haliax: Legibility via Named Tensors
+# Legibility: Named Tensors with Haliax

 Haliax is a library for named tensors, built on JAX and [Equinox](https://github.com/patrick-kidger/equinox), which is a neural network library for JAX that provides a familiar, PyTorch-like module structure.
 Haliax uses Equinox's module structure for its neural network library, rather than Flax or Haiku.

-Named Tensors are a powerful abstraction that allow you to give names to the axes of your tensors.
+Named tensors are a powerful abstraction that allow you to give names to the axes of your tensors.
 These names help make your code more legible, more composable, and less bug-prone.
 In Haliax, they also form the basis of how we handle scale with [Fully-Sharded Data Parallel](https://engineering.fb.com/2021/07/15/open-source/fsdp/) and tensor parallelism.
 (See below for our tutorial!)